oracle/graalpython/docs/contributor/CONTRIBUTING.md

 ### Debug options

-The GraalVM implementation of Python provides proper debug options.
+GraalPy provides proper debug options.
 It is possible to either debug the Python code, using Chrome debugger,
 or the java code, using your preferred IDE.
-The following commands should be executed in a virtualenv environment, which provides a graalpy executable.
+The following commands should be executed in a virtual environment, which provides a graalpy executable.

 For debug Python side code call this: